RamonGal/RamonGal/README.md

   - End of studies internship (beginning after February).
   - Ideally for an open source company, hopefully in machine learning and definitely for someone that respects its collaborators.
 - 🚀 Future plans:
-  - Become a full-stack data engineer.
+  - Become a full-stack machine learning engineer.
   - Finish an MBA and possibly a PhD.
   - Eventually create my own business with partners.